 I used to be so desperate to die and not cause any more pain to everyone around me.
 My last suicide attempt was horrific and I was discharged from the hospital with deep cuts in both my wrists.
 At first, I was so ashamed and embarrassed of these deep healing cuts in my wrists.
 I knew when people saw them, they would immediately know what happened.
 After some time, I finally realized that these scars are beautiful and a reminder that I survived.

 I decided to call the organization Something Beautiful because I fully believe so much beauty can come from so much pain.
 I want people to see it’s okay to struggle with mental health issues and that there is hope.

 Thank you for your support as we attempt to reach as many people as we can.

-I’m so very excited we’ve started designing the Something Beautiful app!
-Check out the info about it on the How You Can Help page
+I’m really excited to announce that we’ve started planning next years benefit!
+Check out the How You Can Help page for some more information

 Thank you to everyone who came out to support our cause!

 Despite the weather the 2nd annual Something Beautiful benefit